sddale/digraph/README.md

 # Digraph library ![Build GH Status](https://github.com/grame-cncm/digraph/workflows/compile-test/badge.svg)

 ## Compressed Sparse Row Fork
 This is a fork of the **Digraph** library by Grame.
 As a personal project, I added a new graph class utilizing novel compressed sparse row storage.
 Unlike CSR graphs in larger libraries, such as Boost, **csrgraph** is read-write.
-Abseil `absl::flat_hash_maps` are used for cache-friendly reads in spirit with traditional raw-array CSR implementations.
+Abseil `absl::flat_hash_maps` are used for cache-friendly reads in the spirit of traditional raw-array CSR implementations.
 While writes require considerably more work here than with an adjacency-list, reads should prove to be faster (at scale) due to a lower frequency of cache-misses and a lack of pointer-chasing.
 Memory usage should be lower as well.

 This project is in it's infancy and just for fun.
 Benchmarks to follow.